upstash/docs2vector/readme.md

 ## Credits

 This tool uses the following open-source packages:
-- LangChain: Document processing and vector store integration
+- **LangChain**: Handles document processing and vector store integration
-- Octokit: GitHub API interactions
+- **Octokit**: Facilitates interactions with the GitHub API
-- simple-git: Git repository operations
+- **simple-git**: Manages operations on Git repositories
-- Upstash Vector: Vector database storage
+- **Upstash Vector**: Enables seamless storage and retrieval of document vectors